frances-spragge/frances-spragge-1/README.md

 ## Research

-* I am working towards my DPhil in the [Foster Lab](https://zoo-kfoster.zoo.ox.ac.uk).
-I am investigating the interactions between species of commensal and pathogenic gut bacteria and how they evolve over time.
+* For my DPhil in the [Foster Lab](https://zoo-kfoster.zoo.ox.ac.uk) I am investigating the interactions between species of commensal and pathogenic gut bacteria and how they evolve over time.
 I use *Salmonella enterica* serovar Typhimurium and *Klebsiella pneumoniae* as model pathogens and carry out work in vitro and in vivo.

 * Project rotation in the Foster Lab (Department of Biochemistry/Zoology) studying competition and cooperation between species of commensal gut bacteria.
 (April to July 2019)